hyperledger/firefly/CONTRIBUTING.md

 ## Making changes

 To contribute to the repository, please [fork the repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo) that you want to change.
 Then clone your fork locally on your machine and make your changes.
 As you commit your changes, push them to your fork.
+More information on making commits below.

-## Developer Certificate of Origin
+## Commit with Developer Certificate of Origin

 As with all Hyperledger repositories, FireFly requires proper sign-off on every commit that is merged into the `main` branch.
 The sign-off indicates that you certify the changes you are submitting in accordance with the [Developer Certificate of Origin](https://developercertificate.org/).
 To sign-off on your commit, you can use the `-s` flag when you commit changes.